dianna-ai/dianna/tutorials/README.md

 Click on the XAI method (explainer) names to watch explanatory videos for the respective method.

-Use the clickable logos below for direct access to a tutorial notebook for an explainability method and data modality/dataset.
+Click on the logos below for direct access to a tutorial notebook for an explainability method and data modality/dataset.

 The tutorials can also be run directly in Google Colab, by clicking on the Colab buttons below: